justEstif/project-inventory-application/Notes.md

 - EXTRA CREDIT:
   - Prevent the user from deleting or updating unless they are logged in.
   - Figure out how to protect destructive actions (like deleting and updating) by making users enter a secret admin password to confirm the action.

-  - In the item_delete page, add an input field so the user enters a password, and if the password matches submit
+  - Possible Method 1
+    1. create update form page
+    2. add password input field
+    3. check the password and allow or prevent
+  - Possible Method 2 - without a update form page
+    1. Make the submit button create a pop up alert to type in the password
+    2. If the password matches confirm changes

 - EXTRA CREDIT:
   - For bonus points, try to figure out how to add and upload images for each item.
 Use this middleware(multer) which was created by the Express team.